-Why create your own Joomla template?
-There are a few good reasons why we should tackle this!
+Why should you create your own Joomla template?
+There are a few good reasons why we should make this happen!

 Especially for extension developers, I think it is essential to know how a Joomla template works.
 This makes it possible to integrate the separation of logic and design into the extension.